apache/druid/docs/ingestion/index.md

 your source system and stores it in data files called [_segments_](../design/segments.md).
 In general, segment files contain a few million rows each.

-For most ingestion methods, the Druid [MiddleManager](../design/middlemanager.md) processes or the [Indexer](../design/indexer.md) processes load your source data.
+For most ingestion methods, the Druid [Middle Manager](../design/middlemanager.md) processes or the [Indexer](../design/indexer.md) processes load your source data.
 The sole exception is Hadoop-based ingestion, which uses a Hadoop MapReduce job on YARN.